Usability of Vibro-tactile Stimulation to Treat Spasmodic Dysphonia

 Usability of Laryngeal Vibro-tactile Stimulation as a Non-invasive Treatment for the Voice Disorder Spasmodic Dysphonia

-The general aim of the study is to provide evidence for usability and feasibility of applying vibro-tactile stimulation (VTS) at home as a non-invasive form of neuromodulation to improve speech in people with spasmodic dysphonia (SD).
-This work addresses a clinical need to develop alternative or auxiliary treatments for a rare voice disorder with very limited treatment options.
-Successful completion of the proposed work will be an important step in advancing laryngeal VTS as a therapeutic intervention for improving voice symptoms in SD.
+The general aim of the study was to provide evidence for the usability and feasibility of applying vibro-tactile stimulation (VTS) at home as a non-invasive form of neuromodulation to improve speech in people with spasmodic dysphonia (laryngeal dystonia).
+This work addresses a clinical need to develop alternative or auxiliary treatments for a rare voice disorder with limited treatment options.

 Study Overview